GuavTek/M2IDI_USB_HW/README.md

+This eurorack module connects MIDI over USB with the internal MIDI bus, and will work in both USB device and host modes.
+It also offers stereo audio streaming into and out from the rack when running in device mode.
 View this project on [CADLAB.io](https://cadlab.io/project/25232) to see renders of schematics and PCBs, as well as current issues.

 <h2> A part of the M2IDI prototypes </h2>